-While the foundational policy gradient methods, such as REINFORCE, offer a direct way to optimize parameterized policies, they often encounter significant practical difficulties, particularly in complex environments.
-Understanding these challenges motivates the development of the more advanced Actor-Critic algorithms discussed later in this chapter.
+Policy gradient methods, such as REINFORCE, provide a direct approach to optimizing parameterized policies.
+However, these methods frequently face significant practical difficulties, particularly in complex environments.
+Addressing these challenges drives the creation of more advanced Actor-Critic algorithms.

 The most prominent issue with basic policy gradient methods like REINFORCE is the high variance of the gradient estimates.
-This variance stems directly from the use of the Monte Carlo return Gt as the scaling factor for the policy gradient term ∇θlogπθ(at∣st).
+This variance stems directly from the use of the Monte Carlo return as the scaling factor for the policy gradient term .

 This high variance means that the gradient estimate obtained from a finite batch of trajectories can be very noisy.
 The estimated gradient direction might point far away from the true gradient direction, leading to several problems: